Luwo (Ooni)

-Ooni Lúwo Gbàgìdá (sometimes spelled as Luwo) was the 21st Ooni of Ife, a paramount traditional ruler of Ile Ife, the ancestral home of the Yorubas in the 10th century.
+Ooni Lúwo Gbàgìdá (sometimes spelled as Luwoo) was the 21st Ooni of Ife, a paramount traditional ruler of Ile Ife, the ancestral home of the Yorubas in the 10th century.

-She was the first and the only female paramount ruler of Ile-ife known to be the origin of Yoruba ethnic group in southwestern Nigeria, succeeding Ooni Giesi and succeeded by Ooni Lumobi.
+She was the first and the only female paramount ruler of Ile-Ife believed to be the origin of Yoruba ethnic group in West Africa, succeeding Ooni Giesi and succeeded by Ooni Lumobi.
 Ooni Luwoo's reign remains the only one by a female in Ife to date.
 Her son Adekola Telu was the founder of the Iwo Kingdom.
+She was portrayed in Dimeji Sodeke's 2022 play Ooni Luwo: One Queen, Two Kings.